 If these methods do not ease your discomfort, we may recommend steroid injections as the next course of action.
 Steroid injections can help reduce inflammation and are effective in most non-diabetic patients.

 If conservative treatment options are unsuccessful at relieving your pain, or your condition is too severe for these treatments to be effective, we may recommend surgery.
 We offer both conventional and endoscopic surgical methods.

 Endoscopic surgery is less invasive than conventional surgery, but it is not appropriate for everyone.
-During a consultation, Dr. Vagner will determine if surgery is necessary and which type of procedure will prove most effective.
+During a consultation, your doctor can determine if surgery is necessary and which type of procedure will prove most effective.